EvisHome/EvisHomeLab/docs/smart-home/packages/car.md

 <!-- START_DASHBOARD -->
 This package powers the following dashboard views:

 * **[CAR](../dashboards/dashboard-persons/car.md)**: *This view provides a comprehensive dashboard for monitoring and controlling the Mercedes-Benz car.
-It allows users to check fuel and battery levels, verify door and window status, control pre-entry climate, and track the vehicle's location.* (Uses 1 entities)
+It allows users to check fuel, EV battery, tire pressure, and lock status, verify door and window sensors, control pre-entry climate, and track the vehicle's location.* (Uses 1 entities)
 * **[Home](../dashboards/main/home.md)** (Uses 1 entities)
 <!-- END_DASHBOARD -->